 Newbury is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
 With a population of 6,695 people and just one neighborhood, Newbury is the 224th largest community in Massachusetts.
-Newbury has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Newbury was built prior to World War II, making it one of the older and more historic towns in the country.

 Newbury home prices are not only among the most expensive in Massachusetts, but Newbury real estate also consistently ranks among the most expensive in America.